Share this article

 Paying the cost of your healthcare

-Not being able to get health insurance means that you have to pay for the healthcare you need yourself.
+Not being able to get health insurance means that you also have to pay for the healthcare you need yourself.
 This may not be possible because you cannot legally work in the Netherlands.

 The Red Cross will help